Direct Party and Representative Voting (DPR)

 In the event that a party fails to get a single constituency MP elected, but nevertheless achieves a level of support in the Party vote which exceeds a predetermined threshold (for example 1%), there is provision for the automatic election of a single MP (the party leader).

 If no candidate from a party was elected in the Representative ballot but the party won enough votes to exceed the chosen threshold percentage, the leader of the party would automatically be elected as an MP.
-In this way the party would be represented in the Parliament and the MP would be able to exercise the appropriately ‘heavy' vote.
+In this way the party would be represented in the Parliament.
+However the MP would not be able to exercise the appropriately ‘heavy' vote.
 Such an MP would have no constituency link, but this would be an exceptional circumstance.

 Would DPR Voting mean there were lots of small parties in the Parliament?